Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/9-summary.md

 	- Lists support insertion and deletion, while tuples support only deletion
 	- Lists can be enumerated, but tuples can not

-1. Question?
+1. Which of the following statements accurately describes lambda functions?
-	- Answer
+	- Small, one-line functions that have no names
-	- Answer
+	- Small, one-line functions that are called with the `->` operator
-	- Answer
+	- Small, one-line functions that are called with the `=>` operator
-	- Answer
+	- Small, one-line functions that accept no arguments

 1. Which of the following statements regarding `%matplotlib inline` is true?
 	- It imports Matplotlib